Norman Morrison

-Norman R. Morrison (December 29, 1933 – November 2, 1965) was an American anti-war activist best known for his act of self-immolation at age 31 to protest United States involvement in the Vietnam War.
-On November 2, 1965, Morrison doused himself in kerosene and set himself on fire below the office of Secretary of Defense Robert McNamara at the Pentagon.
-This action may have been taken after Thích Quảng Đức and other Buddhist monks, who burned themselves to death to protest the repression committed by the South Vietnam government of Catholic President Ngo Dinh Diem.
+Norman R. Morrison (December 29, 1933 – November 2, 1965) was an American anti-war activist.
+On November 2, 1965, Morrison doused himself in kerosene and set himself on fire below the office of Secretary of Defense Robert McNamara at the Pentagon to protest United States involvement in the Vietnam War, leading to his death.
+This action was inspired by photographs of Vietnamese children burned by napalm bombings, and may have been inspired by Thích Quảng Đức and other Buddhist monks, who burned themselves to death to protest the repression committed by the South Vietnam government of Catholic President Ngo Dinh Diem.

 Background

 Morrison was born in Erie, Pennsylvania and was raised Presbyterian.
 At 13, his family moved to Chautauqua, New York, where Morrison joined the Boy Scouts of America and entered the God and Country Program, becoming the youngest BSA member in Chautauqua County to earn a God and Country award.
 Morrison graduated from the College of Wooster in 1956.
 He had gained an interest in the Quakers and their ideals, but continued to attend Presbyterian seminars in Pittsburgh and at the University of Edinburgh in Scotland.
-Morrison became a member of the Religious Society of Friends in 1959 and by 1965, he ran Stony Run Friends Meeting in Baltimore as its Executive Secretary.
+Morrison became a member of the Religious Society of Friends in 1959 and by 1965, he worked for Stony Run Friends Meeting in Baltimore as its Executive Secretary.
 As an ardent believer in the principle of pacifism, he condemned the actions of the U.S. military in the Vietnam War.

-Six months before the act, on March 9, President Lyndon B. Johnson had authorized the use of napalm in the Vietnam War, which, by the end of the war, would end up killing at least 50,000 civilians in airstrikes.
-This decision had spurred fellow Quaker and peace activist Alice Herz to set herself on fire in an open street in Detroit, Michigan on March 26 of the same year, in similar vein as Thích Quảng Đức had done in 1963.
+Six months before the act, on March 9, President of the United States Lyndon B. Johnson had authorized the use of napalm in the Vietnam War, which, by the end of the war, would end up killing at least 50,000 civilians in airstrikes.
+This decision had spurred fellow Quaker and peace activist Alice Herz to set herself on fire in an open street in Detroit, Michigan on March 16 of the same year, in similar vein as Thích Quảng Đức had done in 1963.
 At the time of his death, Morrison was married to Anne Welsh, also a Quaker, with whom he had two daughters and a son.